Track & Field: Princeton girls capture Ferris Invite title

 “That was the race we’ve been wanting to see all spring.
 Each one of them got one here tonight.
 It’s fun to watch.
 Nice to have that kind of competition in your local area,” Foes said.

-The Tigers swept the weights with Harp winning the shot (15.16m) and Bennett Williams winning the discus (40.19m) with Payne Miller placing second in both.
+The Tigers swept the weights with Harp winning the shot (49-8) and Bennett Williams winning the discus (131-10) with Payne Miller placing second in both with throws of 48-10 and 127-1.

 St. Bede, which placed fourth (150.5) behind Kewanee (186.5), won the 4x800 relay with Miguel Jones, Logan Pineda, Grayson Marincic and Hayden Arkins, running a time of 9:32.86.